How to Translate Goals & Priorities into Year Planning

 4. Define a 3-Year Vision

 Illustrate your 3-year vision.
-I like to write a 1-2 paragraph narrative.
-Here’s a prompt to do so:
+I like to write a 1-2 paragraph narrative that starts with:

 5. Review Last Year’s Goals